lxg199788/PAGP/README.md

 # Pregnancy Analysis for the Giant Pandas via Multi-level Behaviour Information

-Some models' weights used in our paper will be available here after our paper is accepted.
+Our code will be released here after our paper is accepted.